 Karen replied, “I needed to do that because I was afraid of losing my doubt.”

 Karen defended herself, “Yes, I know I was making things, but this was the only way I could focus on my practice.
 I felt I was hitting a wall all day.
 Even though I was making things, I found I could keep asking the question.
 What’s wrong with that?
 What should I do now?
-Which part of my practice was incorrect when you were poking me with your Zen stick this afternoon?”
+Which part of my practice was incorrect when you poked me with your Zen stick this afternoon?”

 Shifu Linda replied coldly, “This afternoon has passed.”

 Karen was angry and thought, “Isn’t past experience helpful to future practice sessions?
 Why can’t students ask questions?”
 Karen lost her patience and demanded, “You have really confused me.
 What do you really mean?”

 Shifu Linda asked, “What would you be if you failed?”